 HTTP API

-has an HTTP API as part of Daemon Mode.
-When
+cross-seed has an HTTP API as part of

-command, the app starts an HTTP server, listening
+cross-seed daemon command, the app starts an HTTP server, listening on port

 Authorization

-To find your API key, run the cross-seed api-key
+To find your generated API key, run the cross-seed api-key command.
+The API

 # provide api key as a query param